Ashennwitch/LibOne/README.md

 ## Getting Started

-To run the Book Collection Manager on your local machine, follow these steps:
+To run LibOne on your local machine, follow these steps:

 1. Clone the repository
 2. Navigate to the backend directory and install the dependencies for the backend: